matheusmarodin/JWebCrawler/README_cloud_foundry.md

 ```
 Restart the server.

 Refresh your browser view at http://localhost:9080/.
-Any names that you enter into the app will now get added to the database.

 Your local app and the IBM Cloud app are sharing the database.
-Names you add from either app will appear in both when you refresh the browsers.